PeterLLi/SWE-salary-predictions/README.md

      ```bash
      pip install -r requirements.txt
      ```
    - Confirm that Python 3.11.11 is installed on your system.
+We recommend creating a virtual environment through pyenv with this Python version.
    - Verify that the dataset file is correctly named and located in the appropriate directory.

 2. **Execution**